DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/quickstarts/4_ef.md

 using System.Reflection;
 ```

-Because we are using EF migrations in this quickstart, the call to *MigrationsAssembly* is used to inform Entity Framework that the host project will contain the migrations code.
+Because we are using EF migrations in this quickstart, the call to *MigrationsAssembly(...)* is used to inform Entity Framework that the host project will contain the migrations code.
 This is necessary since the host project is in a different assembly than the one that contains the *DbContext* classes.

 ### Adding Migrations
 Once the IdentityServer has been configured to use Entity Framework, we’ll need to generate some migrations.

-To create migrations, you will need to install the Entity Framework Core CLI on your machine and the ``Microsoft.EntityFrameworkCore.Design`` nuget package in IdentityServer:
+To create migrations, you will need to install the Entity Framework Core CLI on your machine and the *Microsoft.EntityFrameworkCore.Design* nuget package in IdentityServer:

     dotnet tool install --global dotnet-ef
     dotnet add package Microsoft.EntityFrameworkCore.Design